Mr. Gbolagade Adeowuro

 Thank you for your letter.
 It got here just in time for Adeduro’s funeral.
 The things no one tells us… I do not blame or fault you for any of these.
 My parents stood by and did nothing.
 My uncle, the King knew too and said nothing.
 He has buried three grandchildren after all.
 And then there is NIPOST.
 If what you say is right, then there a million others to blame for my son’s death and you Baba Gbenro are not one.
 So you must not blame yourself.

 I called Adeshina after the funeral and we had a long conversation.
 He tells me he wishes he had gotten you to understand text messages and emails that time he visited three years ago.
-I am sending this letter with him because I totally understand how suspicious all of these modern gadgets must seem to you at 74. my own father is only 54 and suspicious as well.
+I am sending this letter with him because I totally understand how suspicious all of these modern gadgets must seem to you at 74.
 I am also sending new garden gloves in Duro’s favorite color of purple.
 I know he would want you to have them.

 I still don’t believe in God, but I am starting to consider the possibility.
 I visit your son’s church when I can and it has been a great reprieve to me and my wife as we have dealt with Duro’s passing.